kevtronix/ProseProjector/README.md

 - basic webscrapping
 - voice generation using bark model
 - music generation functionality
+- image generation ability
+- video compliation ability

 TODO:
-- video compilation ability
-- image generation functionality
+- refactor code
 - ability to regenerate specific content and not everything all at once
 - ability to additonal keywords and to each model to refine generated content
 - optimize voice generation to remove hallucinations using local bark model
 - optimize generated music
 - optimize generated images
-- refactor code
+- different image and voice generation modules to generate low and high quality content
+- abiltity to customize content generation parameters via enviorment variables
 - test main functionality